 About Early Childhood Education

-Green River College offers a two-year degree called the Associate in Applied Arts, as well as certificate programs.
-These programs can help you get a job working with kids in many different places.
-They're also helpful for parents, foster parents, daycare providers, teacher’s aides, and others who work with young children.
+Green River College offers a bachelor’s degree, two-year Associate in Applied Science (AAS, AAS-T) degrees, as well as several certificate programs.
+These programs prepare students for employment in diverse early learning environments and provide valuable professional development for parents, foster parents, family childcare providers, paraeducators, and others who work with young children.

 Prepare to Succeed